Pseudo Bayesian Mixed Models under Informative Sampling: Introduction

 \subsection{Informative Sampling Designs}

-Survey sampling designs that induce a correlation between the response variable of interest, on the one hand, and the survey sample inclusion probabilities, on the other hand, are deemed ``informative" and produce samples that express a different balance of information than that of the underlying population; for example, the U.S. Bureau of Labor Statistics (BLS) administers the Job Openings and Labor Turnover Survey (JOLTS) to business establishments for the purpose of estimating labor force dynamics, such as the total number of hires, separations and job openings for area-indexed domains.
+Survey sampling designs that induce a correlation between the response variable of interest, on the one hand, and the survey sample inclusion probabilities, on the other hand, are deemed ``informative" and produce samples that express a different balance of information than that of the underlying population, thus estimation methods that do not incorporate sample design information lead to incorrect inferences.
+For example, the U.S. Bureau of Labor Statistics (BLS) administers the Job Openings and Labor Turnover Survey (JOLTS) to business establishments for the purpose of estimating labor force dynamics, such as the total number of hires, separations and job openings for area-indexed domains.
 The units are business establishments and their inclusion probabilities are set to be proportional to their total employment (as obtained on a lagged basis from a census instrument).
 Since the number of hires, separations and job openings for establishments are expected to be correlated to the number of employees, this survey sampling design induces informativeness, so that hiring, separations and openings would be expected to be larger in the samples than in the underlying population.

-\subsection{Bayesian models for survey data}
+\subsection{Bayesian Models for Survey Data}